K4KarolE/31_I_aM_Db_Bee/README.md

 <img src="docs/guide/target_sheet.png">

-- Automatically opens the the sheet, once the data is saved
+- Automatically opens the sheet
 - If selected:
     - Opens the movie poster in a new browser tab
     - Searches for the movie on the selected, non-English movie site